By Michael Guyton, MD

 If you or your partner is capable of getting pregnant, use birth control.
 There are a range of options available.
 Make an appointment to talk to your doctor about what option is best for you as soon as you start considering having sex.
 Condoms are a great, effective way to prevent pregnancy, but accidents can happen.
 Have a backup.

 And remember: Sex shouldn’t hurt.
 If you’re bleeding or in pain, stop!
 Have a different type of sex that feels good.
 Try using lube.
 Talk to your doctor if it’s not getting better.
+They can help you figure out what’s going on.

 You understand what sex is.

-You are comfortable with sex.
+You are comfortable with sex and sexuality.

 Say the word “sex” out loud.
 How do you feel?
 Excited?
 Uncomfortable?
 Awkward because everyone on the bus is shooting you weird looks now?
 It may seem silly, but this should help you figure out how comfortable you are with sex, and how ready for it you are.